olacwiek/GermanIdeophones/README.md

 Ćwiek, Aleksandra (2025).
 A dataset of German ideophones from children's books. *Linguistische Berichte*.

 Please use the appropriate citation form when using this dataset.
+Ćwiek, A. (2024, December 11). *A dataset of ideophone-like marked words from German children’s books*. https://doi.org/10.17605/OSF.IO/6UDXZ

 ---